 This module provides students with an understanding of the professional and transferrable skills useful for a career in health psychology.
 Students will also gain an awareness of professional issues in health psychology.
 We will encourage students to think reflexively on how to apply professional and transferrable skills in the context of different issues that are impacting on contemporary health psychology.
 The module has been designed in accordance with requirements (stage 1) of the British Psychological Society's Division of Health Psychology accreditation criteria.
 This module addresses the following curriculum areas of a British Psychological Society accredited degree: Professional issues, contexts and perspectives in health psychology, client groups and other stakeholders, health-related behaviors and cognitions, interventions and healthcare and professional settings.
 This module will help students to learn to think critically and reflexively about the application of health psychology skills in different contemporary health issues.

-SMITH KJ Dr (Psychology)
+SMITH Kimberley (Psychology)

 Number of Credits: 15

 ECTS Credits: 7.5

 JACs code: C841

 - The role of health psychologists in healthcare

 - Developing transferable skills relevant to health psychology practice

 - Learning about different patient populations and the issues facing these populations